robtejada/robtejada.github.io/index.md

 ## Background

 I am a planetary modeler broadly interested in planetary evolution, formation, and internal dynamics.
-Born in El Salvador, I immigrated to the United States with my mother and sister at age 10.
 My academic journey has been non-traditional: I began my higher education at a community college three years after graduating from high school.
 Prior to pursuing academia, I worked in the fast-food industry and later in non-profit organizations.
 Though I aspired to become an astrophysicist since high school, achieving this goal initially seemed unattainable due to my circumstances.
 Now, as a Ph.D. candidate, I am committed not only to advancing my research but also to mentoring and supporting others from diverse backgrounds on their academic journeys.

 ## Hobbies